 If I were doing all this myself - setting aside the fact I'd have broken my neck five minutes into the tutorial - I would be conscious of where my feet where in relation to the edge without looking.
 Because they're my feet, you see.
 They're connected to me, they send me signals.
 I'm not connected to Faith's feet like that, so I found myself craning the camera down so I could tell when to jump.
-That makes it rather hard to see where I'm going, and the controls can be a bit touchy.
-I had a few occasions where I thought I was lined up properly to leap to the next rooftop, only to find I must have gotten slightly diagonal and watched Faith plummet into the void.
+That makes it rather hard to see where I'm going, and the controls are a bit touchy.
+A few times I thought I was lined up properly to leap to the next rooftop, only to find I must have gotten slightly diagonal and watched Faith plummet into the void.

-I think a third-person perspective would have made for a smoother gameplay experience.
-It's not as though there have been plenty of games that did that successfully.
-The mid-2000s Prince of Persia games, for example.
-Maybe they wanted to make certain it was distinct from those.
+A third-person perspective would have made for a smoother gameplay experience.
+It's not as though there haven't been plenty of games that did that successfully.
+The mid-2000s Prince of Persia, for example.
+Maybe they wanted to make it distinct from those.

 With Mirror's Edge, the experience of playing it reminds me of the PS2 Shinobi game, albeit with considerably less swordplay.
 When things are going well, it's thrilling, it's fun, I felt like I had things figured out.
 Then I'd mis-time a jump, or end up off-target, and things would grind to a screeching halt.
 OK, try again.
 Nope, jumped too far this time.
 Maybe try wall-running, then jumping.
 Nope, the landing kills you.
 On and on.